AllenJeng666777/SIGIR_2026/README.md

 ### Agreement study
-The `Agreement study/` folder contains the headline sets used in the human agreement studies validating stance and emotion annotations (Stage 2 in the paper).
+The `Agreement study/` folder contains the headline sets used in the human agreement studies validating stance and emotion annotations (Study 2 in the paper).

 ### Online user study
 The `Online user study/` folder contains the final headline stimuli used in the